 - Package deals that are not in the consumers’ interest

 - Failure to address faulty repair

-The best way to mitigate these potential costs is to educate yourself as much as possible on your vehicle, as well as any common issues it may face.
+The best way to mitigate these potential costs is to educate yourself as much as possible on your vehicle and any common issues it may face.
 This way, you can be more informed when taking your car in for repairs at any shop.
-If your car does need repairs, it may be beneficial to get quotes from several mechanics, dealerships, and independent shops before having your repairs completed.
+If your car needs repairs, it may be beneficial to get quotes from several mechanics, dealerships, and independent shops before completing your repairs.

 Hurt by a Defective Repair?
 Contact Us

 Did a defective repair or fraudulent maintenance cause a crash that resulted in severe injuries?
 If so, turn to the experienced New York car accident lawyers of Hach & Rose, LLP to discuss the specifics of your case.
 If it can be proven that negligent maintenance or repairs caused your crash, you could be owed significant compensation.
 Call us at (212) 779-0057 or online to schedule your free, no-obligation consultation today.